-Post-disturbance recovery dominated by novel species may be resulting in a loss of ecological memory, which hinders restoration of native composition (Johnstone et al., 2016).
+This could imply that even when ecological memory remains through clonal fragments, it may be overwhelmed by the novel propagule pressures from the surrounding landscape.
+This post-disturbance recovery dominated by novel species may also exacerbate disturbance-driven losses of ecological memory, and hinder efforts to passive restore native composition (Johnstone et al., 2016).
+However, such intensely altered propagule loads were site-specific.
 Non-native species A. stolonifera was not dominant in the surface seed banks in Undisturbed sites in NRE.
-We also noted A. stolonifera did not appear in the surface seed banks of 1-year old exclosures in this estuary, or at Grubbed sites in either estuary despite its dominance in LQRE.
-Moreover, indicator species analysis did identify any species as significantly characterizing 1-year old exclosures (Table 2).
-This suggests that overgrazing and grubbing removes not only vegetative growth but contributes to ‘memory loss’ of propagules in the surface seed bank via erosion when vegetation is stripped away.
-Thus, any historic seed inputs in these estuaries were lost by erosion following overgrazing, but more importantly invasive species like A. stolonifera had not been deposited and retained within the first year after disturbance was removed.
-Additionally, some native, clonally reproductive species don’t appear to recover following disturbance.
+We also noted A. stolonifera did not appear in the surface seed banks of 1-year old exclosures in this estuary.
+It is notable that indicator species analysis did identify any species as significantly characterizing 1-year old exclosures at NRE (Table 2).
+This suggests that overgrazing and grubbing removes not only vegetative growth but contributes to the loss of propagules in the surface seed bank via erosion when vegetation is stripped away.
+Importantly, invasive species like A. stolonifera had not been deposited and retained within the first year after disturbance was removed.

+Some native, clonally reproductive species did not appear to recover following disturbance.
 For example, S. subspicatum was dominant in the above-ground vegetation and present in surface seed banks at Undisturbed sites in both estuaries, but neither plants nor seed were found in any other disturbance categories, including the 10-year old exclosures at LQRE (Figure 5).
-This may indicate that the surface seed bank memory is “reset” during the recovery process via novel propagule introductions, resulting in critical windows of opportunity in which native species propagule loads must recover (Fivash et al., 2021), or land managers must actively intervene to prevent competitive non-native species invasion following grazing disturbance.
+This may indicate that there are critical windows of opportunity in which native species propagule loads must recover (Fivash et al., 2021).
+If they are unlikely to disperse from the surrounding landscape, land managers may need to actively intervene through seed and plant addition to preserve their presence in the landscape.
+As with many restoration projects in degraded lands, this will likely need to be coupled with suppression of competitive non-native species invasion to offset the disproportionate representation of those species in the arriving propagule pool.

 Successful passive restoration methods are dependent on the extent and duration of the disturbance (Meli et al., 2017), and may be inappropriate in ecosystems with a history of invasive species (Shackelford et al., 2019).
 If propagules of non-native, invasive species are competitively successful within the available windows of opportunity to the point of excluding native species richness and abundance, then passive restoration methods such as grazing exclosures are insufficient to restore to habitat conditions comparable to the pre-disturbance state.
 We suggest that in these estuaries, passive recovery creates a temporal window of opportunity in which non-native invasive species like A. stolonifera can gain dominance, and therefore active restoration is required for native communities to recover.
 Because the cumulative impacts of overgrazing and high propagule loads of non-native species may reset the recovery trajectory with unknown consequences for ecosystem function (Mack et al., 2000), we recommend actively transplanting a diversity of native species as soon as possible following removal of grazing disturbance to expedite habitat recovery.